Trajectory Calculator

 -

-Input the Initial Height in meters if the launch occurs from an elevated position.
+Input the initial height in meters if the launch point is elevated above the landing surface.

 -

-Click Calculate to generate the numerical data and the visual trajectory graph.
+Click Calculate to generate the flight data and the interactive parabolic path graph.

 Mistakes to Avoid ⚠️